-Decks : Top 12 features included in the best decks for long term value!
+Decks: Top 12 features included in the best decks for long-term value!

 1. Better footings

 We don’t need to gamble on footings these days.
-Helical footings take the guess work out.
+Helical footings take the guesswork out.
 Based on a torque reading on the machine that installs them, they know precisely how much pressure the footing will bear.
-If they have to send the helical in 30′ to get adequate bearing that is what they do.
+If they have to send the helical in 30′ to get an adequate bearing that is what they do.
 You can also increase spans by using larger helicals, which means efficiency.

 2. Better frame

 Two frames built by 2 builders using exactly the same grade and quality of lumber.
 One may be absolutely perfectly straight, the other will be all over the place, with dips here and there, and may not even be close to level.
 Why?
 One was trained in the art of framing, the other was not.
 Simply put, very few “Deck Builders” were taught how to frame a deck.
 If you want to learn more about it, consult any book on framing and look at the chapter on Crown.
-If you want to know if your builder knows how to frame, ask him about crown and instruct him to mark crown on every part in the frame with a red crayon.
+If you want to know if your builder knows how to frame, ask him about crown and instruct him to mark crown on every part of the frame with a red crayon.

 Different types of materials require different types of materials.
 Even if you are using PT decking, increase the value of the deck by framing to support composite at 12″ centers. (distance between joists).
 It’s worth a couple of hundred dollars in lumber.
-Also consider using 2×10 joists rather than 2×8, and keeping the frame well above code requirements.
+Also, consider using 2×10 joists rather than 2×8, and keeping the frame well above code requirements.
 If you have the option to remove the inexpensive decking and apply composite or PVC, that will save you thousands later!

 When you want to build a deck to last 50-100 years consider using Aluminum or Steel joists and beams.
 It will be a much larger budget, but it will have the highest perceived value possible.